Skip to content

 • All capabilities are unified as tool calling for the LLM, but stay separate in domain and governance

-• Default trusted intranet environment -- no container isolation yet
+• Default trusted intranet environment -- no strong container isolation by default; if the platform is exposed more broadly, sandbox backend hardening should be prioritized

 Layer Choice